Skip to content

 Requirements for submitters:

-• All non-English language films must have English or Maori subtitles for final viewing, Indigenous languages may be unsubtitled if the overarching message of the film is clear.
+• All non-English language films must have English or Maori subtitles for final viewing; Indigenous languages may be unsubtitled if the film’s overarching message is clear.

 • Preview screeners and exhibition masters must have no commercial blacks or broadcaster promos.

-• The deadline for film festival submissions is October 31, 2023.
-Late submissions will be considered until November 30, 2023.
+• The deadline for film festival submissions is October 31, 2024.
+Late submissions will be considered until November 27, 2024.
+Please be aware that programming commences in December.
+We are unable to consider submissions after the late submission deadline.

 Submission Categories